 Mayfair - 17 Denman Street, London W1D 7HW

-The team at London's hottest pub have expanded next door, which has allowed them to open four private dining spaces this year.
+The team at London's hottest pub have expanded next door, which has allowed them to open three private dining spaces this year.
 All of them are accessed by a separate door on Denman Street, and while you're waiting to go up, there's a handy hatch into the pub which allows you to order a pint of London’s best Guinness.
 There are three rooms in total - Winehouse (20), Bowie (28) Lennon (30).
 The latter two can be opened up to become The Blue Room.
 Menus include hits from the pub along with specials like caviar buns and Crêpes Suzette cooked tableside.

 Seats: 20-90